-Dr. Tim Fenske is a hematologist-oncologist who specializes in cancers like lymphoma, leukemia, and CLL/SLL (chronic lymphocytic leukemia).
+Dr. Tim Fenske is a hematologist-oncologist who specializes in cancers like lymphoma, leukemia, and CLL/SLL (chronic lymphocytic leukemia/small lymphocytic lymphoma).
 In this interview with The Patient Story, Dr. Fenske describes the basics of CLL and latest treatment options, including immunotherapy and targeted therapy.

 - Name: Tim Fenske, M.D., M.S.

 - Cancer Center – Froedtert Hospital, Moorland Reserve Health Center

 - Associate Professor

 - Hematology/Oncology – Washington University – St. Louis, MO (2002-2005)

 - Approach with patients: Education & including patient perspective